Skip to Content

 My unit does not have a pitched battle profile.
 Can I play with them in matched play?

-In Age of Sigmar 3.0 the rules are pretty clear: if it’s not in the latest General’s Handbook or any battletome published later, then it cannot be used in Matched Play.
+In Age of Sigmar 4.0 the rules are pretty clear: if it’s not in the latest General’s Handbook or any battletome published later, then it cannot be used in matched play.

 You can still use it in other game systems, but cannot be field in an official tournament.
-You can find in this page, all the warscrolls for the old armies and points for them.
 If your opponent agrees (and who would disagree?) you can still play with them.

 What is effective in matched play?